gitter-badger/Granular.jl/docs/src/index.md

 `Granular.jl` is a flexible and computationally efficient 2d implementation of the discrete element method, made for simulating sea ice in a Lagrangian manner.
-Sea-ice floes are represented as particles, which can be forced by ocean and atmospheric velocity fields.
-The grains interact through elasto-viscous-frictional contact rheologies and obtain time-dependent tensile strength.
+Grains are represented as particles, which can be forced by drag in grids, such as ocean and atmospheric velocity fields.
+The grains interact through elasto-viscous-frictional contact rheologies and can obtain time-dependent tensile strength.

 The source code for Granular.jl is hosted on [Github](https://github.com/anders-dc/Granular.jl).